The primary values of Harris Field are SHUR (Safety, Honor, Understand Rules).

 HonorAirsoft is a game of honor.
 We call our hits and operate on an honor system.
 Honor is fundamental to the basic function of an airsoft game.
 Honor is adherence to what is right and fair.
 It is also your source of distinction within the community such as your reputation.
 Honor is synonymous with respect and value.
 So, act honorably, and you will be treated with honor.

 Lead by ExampleSet a good example for those around you by keeping your cool when things get heated.
-Never insist at others to call their hits.
+Never yell at others to call their hits.
 A truly honorable and disciplined airsofter would never call an opponent’s hit, not even quietly or politely.
 If you notice someone blatantly violating the rules, we have field moderators who are interested in hearing from you and gathering the facts of the situation.
 Don’t argue with anyone directly.

 Pseudo-rageAirsofters often scream and cuss at each other.
 You might get yelled at, but please don’t take it personally.
 The stress of conflict simulation often brings out the worst behaviors in all of us.
 Excessive rage and profanity surfaces within the culture of airsoft especially during high-intensity firefights.
 Try to take it in as an exciting part of the simulation, and know that the person hollering at you will probably be smiling and apologetic later in the day.